This blog was updated in April 2026

 - Higher premiums compared to HMOs

-- Deductibles and out-of-pocket costs can be more expensive
+- Deductibles and out-of-pocket costs are typically more expensive than other options

 What Is an EPO Plan?